 "When the menace known as the Joker emerges from his mysterious past, he wreaks havoc and chaos on the people of Gotham, and the Dark Knight must accept one of the greatest psychological and physical tests of his ability to fight injustice."

-Check out a couple more awesome sources on loglines:
+Check out a couple more awesome sources on movie loglines:

 Search for your favorite movie or TV show on IMDb!
 (That's what we did.)
-Most movies and shows will have a one-sentence description on their IMDb homepage!
+Most movies and shows will have a one-sentence description on their IMDb homepage.
+It's a giant library of logline examples.

 Thanks for reading!